ULTra: Unveiling Latent Token Interpretability in Transformer-Based Understanding and Segmentation: Introduction

 \section{Introduction}

-In recent years, the Transformer architecture and foundation models, leveraging self-attention mechanisms to capture complex dependencies in text, have transformed Natural Language Processing (NLP) benchmarks \citep{vaswani2017attention, touvron2023llama2openfoundation, albert_q_jiang_mistral_2023, gemmateam2024gemmaopenmodelsbased}.
-Similarly, Vision Transformers (ViTs) \citep{dosovitskiy2020image} have been adapted in Computer Vision (CV) and now serve as the backbone for various tasks such as segmentation and object detection \citep{thisanke2023semantic, liu2021swin}.
+In recent years, the Transformer architecture and foundation models, which leverage self-attention mechanisms to capture complex dependencies, have transformed Natural Language Processing (NLP) benchmarks~\citep{vaswani2017attention, touvron2023llama2openfoundation, gemmateam2024gemmaopenmodelsbased}.
+Similarly, Vision Transformers (ViTs)~\citep{dosovitskiy2020image} have been adapted in Computer Vision (CV) and now serve as the backbone for various tasks such as segmentation and object detection~\citep{thisanke2023semantic, liu2021swin}.
 Despite their success, understanding the interpretability of Transformers remains a challenge due to the complexity of their latent token representations.

-Several methods have been developed to enhance the interpretability of CNN-based models \citep{simonyan2014deep, zeiler2014visualizing, selvaraju2017grad}.
+Several methods have been developed to enhance the interpretability of CNN-based models~\citep{simonyan2014deep, zeiler2014visualizing, selvaraju2017grad}.
 While some of these can be extended to Transformer architectures, they do not fully leverage the unique attention mechanisms inherent to Transformers.
-Recent research has introduced interpretability methods specifically designed for Transformers \citep{chefer2021transformer, abnar2020quantifying, vig2019analyzing}.
-However, these approaches primarily focus on explaining final model outputs, providing limited insight into the intermediate processes that lead to predictions.
-For instance, \citep{cheninvite} maps latent tokens into CLIP's \citep{radford2021learning} multi-modal space to find corresponding text descriptions, relying on an external text encoder for interpretability.
-In contrast, our approach directly interprets the latent space of ViTs, elucidating the role and function of each token within the high-dimensional space without relying on external models.
+Recent research has introduced interpretability methods specifically designed for Transformers~\citep{chefer2021transformer, abnar2020quantifying, vig2019analyzing}.
+However, these approaches primarily aim to explain the final outputs of a model and cannot be directly applied to interpret latent tokens, offering only limited insight into the intermediate processes that drive predictions.
+This gap naturally raises a fundamental question:

-This paper introduces a framework to interpret latent tokens, offering a deeper understanding of the internal workings of Transformers.
-This understanding enables users to perform image semantic segmentation using pre-trained Transformer-based vision models in an unsupervised, zero-shot manner, without any additional training.
-We demonstrate that applying semantic segmentation based on our interpretability framework achieves state-of-the-art performance on benchmark image segmentation datasets.

-Drawing inspiration from \citep{chefer2021transformer}, our method analyzes the semantic information retained by latent tokens, enabling tasks such as object selection and semantic segmentation without additional training.
-We demonstrate that Transformers inherently understand the semantic structure of their input, viewing it as a collection of distinct concepts.
-Each latent token identifies a specific concept with semantic significance, thereby shedding light on the decision-making process of these models.